19 Tips For Split-Leaf Philodendron Growing Success

-The split-leaf philodendron is one of the most talked-about houseplants of 2021.
+The split-leaf philodendron is one of the most talked-about houseplants.
 But there’s a problem.
 Most people referring to this plant are actually talking about the Monstera Deliciosa, a completely different plant and not a philodendron.
 In fact, there are a great deal of names thrown around in this category, such as swiss-cheese plant, ceriman, Mexican breadfruit plant, and widow leaf.

 Let’s clear up the confusion first – I blame the nurseries for propagating these fibs 😉- and then we can dive into how to care for all of these different and wonderful indoor plants.